 At Level 5, the Evocation School Wizard now gains access to Level 3 Spells, allowing them to experiment further with utility and offensive types to mess with the enemy’s plan and destroy them efficiently.

 Baldur’s Gate 3 Evocation School Wizard Character Creation

 In this section, we’ll take a look at how to set up your Wizard during Character Creation for the best results.
-You don’t have to follow this to the letter, and this will likely change at the game’s full launch.
-However, this will hold you in good stead during Early Access.

 For Background, choosing one that provides you with Intelligence Skills should be sufficient since this is your primary Ability to hit and damage enemies by casting Spells.
 Intelligence has Arcana, History, Investigation, Nature, and Religion.
 Some Background examples are Sage, Noble, and Acolyte.